solipsist-studios/stage-unity/README.md

 Your Azure administrator can provide you with the values for the following steps
     1. In Unity, open the Assets/AzureSpatialAnchors.SDK/Resources/SpatialAnchorConfig.asset file
     1. In the inspector, select "Api Key" for Authentication Mode, and fill out each value under Credentials
-    1. Under Assets, create a Resources folder, and in that folder create a Solipsist Stage->Configuration asset
+    1. Open the StageConnectionConfig.asset file you created in an earlier step
-    1. Accept the default name, `StageConnectionConfig.asset`
+        1. Change `Network Role` to `Client`
-    1. Open the StageConnectionConfig.asset file, and fill out the values in the Inspector
+        1. Fill out the remaining values according to your server
     1. Build the project for your desired platform and run